slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Leaders are team makers.
 There are no bad teams, only bad leaders.

 Being a leader differs from being a boss: it requires managing and psychotherapizing.
 Leadership rests on emotional intelligence, people follow the strongest person, not robots.
 The secret to motivating and sustaining morale is shifting focus from self to group.
+Leaders are ambassadors of their teams.
+They can delegate culture-keeping but not culture-creation.
 Leadership is locating yourself.

-Hints:

-- Leaders are ambassadors of their teams.
-They can delegate culture-keeping but not culture-creation.
-- To lead, act with confidence—others will sense the energy and fall in line.
+To lead, act with confidence, others will sense the energy and fall in line.
 No explicit statements needed.
 If someone fails to align, either improve your leadership or remove them from the group.
-- Best leaders rise from within the hierarchy.
-- People seek leadership for autonomy and influence.
+Best leaders rise from within the hierarchy.
+People seek leadership for autonomy and influence.
 Influence outweighs money.
 Millionaires’ depression often stems from not grasping this difference.

 > *"He who does not desire power is fit to hold it."
 -- Plato [-427]*